datasig-ac-uk/RoughPy/docs/source/user/fundamentals.contexts.rst

 What are contexts
 ^^^^^^^^^^^^^^^^^^^^^

-Contexts allow us to provide a Width, Depth, and a coefficient field for a tensor.
+Contexts allow us to provide a width, depth, and a coefficient field/type for a tensor.
 They also provide access to the Baker-Campbell-Hausdorff formula.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 How do contexts fit into RoughPy